dylanlan/dylanlan.github.io/getting-started.md

 # Registering

 Coming soon!
 How to adventure beyond level 99, is it even possible?!
+What are some of the perks??